 The drive from La Fouly to your next stop in Interlaken is a bit longer, but there are many great stops along the way.
 I’ve provided two options, plus an overall itinerary variation, so you can tailor the drive-based and next stop based on when you are traveling or your interests.

 St. Bernard Pass is a must-do for those on a summer campervan road trip.
 The passis hailed as one of the most amazing drives in the world.
 The easiest way to make the drive is to navigate to St. Bernard Hospice, but make sure you are taking the correct route, as there is an express tunnel or a scenic drive, and you want the scenic drive.
 The pass is only open June-October, and you’ll want to check road conditions before you head out.
 If you reach the hospice and lake, there are hiking opportunities with St. Bernards, lunch, and views of high alpine lakes and mountains.
-For tips on mountain passes with a campervan, read my guide.
+For tips on mountain passes with a campervan, head over to read my Swiss campervan tips.

 The Cheese Trails: If you are traveling during the offseason, like us, I recommend you head straight down to Gruyère Pays-d’Enhaut Nature Park.
 This is a lovely area known for its long history of cheese making.
 You’ll find plenty of great stops for cheese and scenic hikes along the way.
 Better yet, you can even hike the Cheese Trails and follow in the footsteps of mountain people who used to carry cheese from village to village.
-I recommend hiking sections of the Via Le Gruyere AOP for easier walks ranging from 4km – 10km; however, if you prefer to just swing by a fromagerie and pick up some cheese for the road, then Fromagerie Bio des Moulins.
-It is important to support bio farming and agriculture in Switzerland to protect pollinators and healthy crop yields for the future.
+I recommend hiking sections of the Via Le Gruyere AOP for easier walks ranging from 4km – 10km; however, if you prefer to just swing by a fromagerie and pick up some cheese for the road, then Fromagerie Bio des Moulins. is the best place It is important to support bio farming and agriculture in Switzerland to protect pollinators and healthy crop yields for the future.
 There were a few campsites in this nature park that I thought looked nice.
 You could certainly stop and camp in this region for the night if you want more time to hike the cheese trails and learn about agriculture in the region.

 ALTERNATIVE ROUTE: We prefer to visit Zermatt for our skiing holidays, so we skipped the Matterhorn on this campervan itinerary for Switzerland.
 If you have your heart set on seeing the Matterhorn, this is the perfect spot to divert, driving from La Foley to the Zermatt region.
 I recommend camping at Camping Attermenzen, which views the Matterhorn for one night, before reconnecting with my itinerary in Interlaken.
 However, you’ll see plenty of impressive mountains and glaciers in Lauterbrunnen on my itinerary.